-Proper weatherproofing is a critical factor of guaranteeing long term reliability of your security camera system.
+Proper weatherproofing is a critical part of long term reliability of your security camera system.
 The most common reason for camera failures is improper weatherproofing.

 Ensure all the steps above are followed and taken with care as camera failures due to improper weatherproofing are not covered under warranty.